Regulatory Exclusions and Alternative Standards for the Recycling of Materials, Solid Wastes and Hazardous Wastes

 - have undergone a chemical reaction so as to be inseparable by physical means; and

-- meet applicable land disposal restrictions (LDR) treatment standards (see 40 CFR part 266 subpart C).
+- meet applicable land disposal restrictions (LDR) treatment standards (refer to 40 CFR part 266 subpart C).

 Once these waste-derived products meet these standards, they are no longer restricted from placement on the land.
 Materials that do not meet these criteria remain regulated.
 There are also special standards for hazardous wastes used to make zinc micronutrient fertilizers.